bir-ai/bir-python/docs/ROADMAP.md

 - python scripts/verify_release.py

 DOCS
-Update README.md (add/adjust the relevant section) and add a CHANGELOG.md entry under an "Unreleased" section (create it if missing).
+Update docs/site/integrations.md and README.md's integration list, and add a CHANGELOG.md entry under "Unreleased".
 Update docs/SDK_RELEASE_CHECKLIST.md only if the release contract changes.
+Add the new module to scripts/verify_release.py's import smoke list if integration modules are enumerated there.

 OUT OF SCOPE
-Do not introduce a second/divergent schema definition, do not auto-fix or rewrite files, do not validate experiment files (separate format), and do not change the schema or fixtures.
+Do not modify other integrations, _common.py beyond genuinely shared helpers, or the core SDK.

 NOTES
 Do not bump the version, build, publish, or push tags unless explicitly asked.
 If you commit,